mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-runtime.md

 #### 1.2.2 Custom Extensions

-[Extending models with custom code]()TODO is controlled more elegantly, as the model is aware of the custom code and includes it in consistency checks, in contrast to the insertion of custom code into generated code.
+Extending models with custom code is controlled more elegantly, as the model is aware of the custom code and includes it in consistency checks, in contrast to the insertion of custom code into generated code.
 Mendix’s model-interpretation approach solves the fundamental round-trip problem of code generation, whereby changes in the model would conflict with custom-code extensions.
 Further, not having custom changes in generated code means the technical architecture of the platform can be modernized without impacting your model.
 This means it is easier and cheaper to benefit from technical innovation.

 #### 1.2.3 Monitoring

-[Monitoring]()TODO and analyzing application behavior in the runtime can be set up more dynamically and flexibly versus defining monitor parameters beforehand.
+Monitoring and analyzing application behavior in the runtime can be set up more dynamically and flexibly versus defining monitor parameters beforehand.

 #### 1.2.4 Debugging

-[Debugging]()TODO and solving problems becomes easier for the developer, as they do not have to understand how the generated code relates to the visual model.
+Debugging and solving problems becomes easier for the developer, as they do not have to understand how the generated code relates to the visual model.
 Debugging and problem-solving are done on the model, not on the generated code.

 ### 1.2 How Does Mendix Implement Stateless Architecture?